 Undergraduate courses in Economics

 Economics is vital to understanding the challenging and turbulent times we live in.
-And with today’s news headlines dominated by issues of unemployment, recession and unstable global financial markets, now is an exciting – and truly fascinating – time to study Economics.
+And with today’s news headlines dominated by issues of economic uncertainty, unemployment, unstable global financial markets, now is an exciting – and truly fascinating – time to study Economics.

-As one of the UK’s Top-10 business schools - 10th for Economics in The Times (2016) - we have a reputation among employers for producing highly employable graduates with higher than average starting salaries.
+As one of the UK's Top-10 business schools - ranked 10th in the UK for Economics (Times/Sunday Times 2016), our graduates are highly employable and enjoy excellent starting salaries.

 The School currently offers seven complementary courses in Economics:

 They help us better understand how markets operate and the impact of government policy by using computer-based statistical models to analyse data, develop theories and logical predictions, and then test these.
 They help us as a society to better understand how to use the resources we have.

 You will be taught by academics who act as advisors and consultants to governments around the world.
 This means you benefit from the very latest best practice and research.
 You will develop key skills that employers seeks out, such as critical evaluation, statistical analysis, problem-solving, and presentation skills.

 You can choose to extend your degree and boost your employability by opting to study abroad for a year between the second and final year of your degree or by taking a year-long, salaried professional placement to build your work experience.